KeithTanMing/AirBnb-Price-Prediction/README.md

 __Problem Statement:__
 <br> Using New York as a case study, I would like to predict the daily price of listings, and in so doing, understand the factors that have significance influence on the price (e.g. location, quality of host)

-## 2. Executive Summary
+## 2. Summary of Key Findings & Results

-A year's worth of data (i.e. listings, reviews, calendar availability) is extracted from Inside Airbnb, an independent, non-commercial set of tools and data to explore how Airbnb is utilized in cities around the world.
-The data is then cleaned, analyzed, processed and ran through several regression models (e.g. Elastic Net, Random Forest Regressor, XGBoostRegressor).
+A year's worth of data (i.e. listings, reviews, calendar availability) was extracted from Inside Airbnb, an independent, non-commercial set of tools and data to explore how Airbnb is utilized in cities around the world.
+The data is then cleaned, analyzed, processed and ran through several machine learning models (e.g. Elastic Net, Random Forest Regressor, XGBoostRegressor).

-The model that performed the best came from a __XGBoostRegressor__, at a regression prediction accuracy rate of __78%__, and Root Mean Squared Error of __$2.08__.
+The model that performed the best came from __XGBoostRegressor__, at a regression prediction accuracy rate of __~80%__, and Root Mean Squared Error of __$2.08__.

 In descending order, the top 5 statistically significant features in predicting daily price are 'occupancy size', 'neighbourhood', 'cleaning fee', 'number of bedrooms' and 'minimum nights'.